meltano/handbook/src/_engineering/telemetry.md

 **A:**

 Meltano hashes any fields at all which could be used by a hacker to compromise a project or user.
 We will never know what freeform text arguments you passed in via the command line, and we won't even know your

+### Should I enable or disable anonymous reporting?

+**A:**

+We hope you will choose to enable reporting, because this really does help us - and it helps the Meltano community in a very real way.

+If you still have any concerns about keeping anonymous reporting enabled, we hope you'll share those with us.
+You can do so by emailing `hello@meltano.com` or by logging an issue in our [Meltano Issue Tracker](https://gitlab.com/meltano/meltano/-/issues).